MileHacker Logo

 Boat Taxis

 Small boat taxis offer transfers to otherwise inaccessible beaches or coves.
 These are invaluable for reaching pristine spots not reachable by road.
-They operate from ports like Skopelos Town and Agnontas, connecting to beaches like Limnonari, Hovolo, and Kastani.
-Boat taxis often operate on a fixed schedule during peak season or can be chartered on-demand for chauffeured cars or excursions.
+They operate from ports like Skopelos Town and Agnontas, connecting to the shore like Limnonari, Hovolo, and Kastani.
+Boat taxis often operate on a fixed schedule during peak season or can be chartered on-the need for chauffeured cars or excursions.

 No Unique Transit Systems

-Cable cars, funiculars, or similar unique local transport types are not available on Skopelos.
+Cable cars, funiculars, or equivalent unique local transport types are not available on Skopelos.
 The island relies on traditional road and sea transport.

 Accessibility Services